PedroMTQ/mantis/README.md

-This tool can be used for protein function annotation, it is a standalone tool that uses HMMER to match sequences against multiple reference datasets.
-It accepts as input an aminoacids sequence fasta.
+This tool can be used for protein function annotation, it is a standalone tool that uses HMMER to match sequences against multiple reference datasets, producing a consensus annotation using text mining.
+It accepts as input one or multiple aminoacids sequence fasta.
 The main goals of this tool are to:
 - consider multiple protein domains
 - annotate with taxonomy resolution